hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 The program being tested could be expecting its input from console(/stdin) or from a file or over a tcp (client or server) or tls (server) connection.

+The data generated to test any program, could be

+* predefined and or deterministic in nature wrt the content and or structure.

+* totally randomly generated, while maintaining certain structures and or predefined content(s) still, if required.

+* take predefined data and manipulate in controlled yet random ways.

+* or mixture of above.

+One can either define parts that make up the end data to feed into the program being tested, and inturn mix and match them to create the required end structure in the data being fed.
+Or one could start with a valid data and manipulate it in controlled yet random way.

-Consists of a library containing the main/core module, as well as additional helper modules if requried, that can be used by other programs.
-Or one could also use the helper utility program (fuzzerk) to test other programs, without modifying them.
+This consits of a library of modules that can be used by other programs, as well as a helper utility program (fuzzerk) to test other programs (without having to modify them to integrate with the provided library).

 Library & Helper modules